odeviceblack/sscanf/README.md

 * Fixed a bug where setting `MATCH_NAME_FIRST` also disabled logging.
 * Re-introduced the return value of `sscanf` giving the index of the failed specifier.
 * `SSCANF_GetLastError` to get the error code in failure cases.
+* `SSCANF_ClearLastError` to reset the error code from previous failures.
 * Added `WARNINGS_AS_ERRORS` option to treat warnings as errors.
 * Added `ERROR_CODE_IN_RET` option to return error codes along-side error indexes.
 * Stop defining `__PawnBuild` and use `__pawn_build` instead.